Karikala: Battle of Venni

 According to the Poruṇarāṟṟuppaṭai, Karikala Chola fought a great Battle of Venni in which both Pandyan and Cheran king Uthiyan Cheralathan suffered a defeat.
 Although we know very little about the circumstances leading to this battle, there can be no doubt that it marked the turning point in Karikala's career, for in this battle he broke the back of the powerful confederacy formed against him.
 Besides the two crowned kings of the Pandya and Chera countries, eleven minor chieftains took the opposing side in the campaign and shared defeat at the hands of Karikala.
 The Chera king, who was wounded on his back in the battle, committed suicide by starvation.
 Venni was the watershed in the career of Karikala which established him firmly on his throne and secured for him some sort of hegemony among the three crowned monarchs.
 Venni is also known as Vennipparandalai and now it is known as Kovilvenni and is situated near Needamangalam, 25 km away from Thanjavur.

+According to Thiruvilandur Copper Plate verse, issued during the reigns of Rajadhiraja Chola I and his younger brother Rajendra Chola II:

+"Before departing for a war against the Pandyas, Karikala is said to have installed his learned queen as ruler; the account suggests that she may have been pregnant at the time".